-We’ve provided training and resources to the University of Bath, Winchester University, UWE, Bristol University and Keele University, supporting students and staff across the country.
-To book a training session with the team at ABC to to enquire about our services, email us.
+ABC has provided training and resources to higher education institutions including University of Bath, Winchester University, UWE, Bristol University and Keele University, supporting students and staff across the country.
+To book a training session with the team at ABC to enquire about our services, email us.

 Eating disorders stem from behaviours that can be triggered by life experiences, emotional difficulties and genetics.
 Many students come to university already managing multiple emotional burdens – living with the effects of bereavement, a breakdown of a relationship, a physical or psychological illness.

 Working within a higher education setting, you’ll be aware of the significant time of change that university represents for young people.
 It is most likely to be their first time of living away from home and it can take time to adjust to a new independent lifestyle while managing increased academic study and a new social and geographical environment.
 It is not unusual for this transition to have an effect on a person’s eating and the way they feel about their self-esteem.
 They may rely on certain eating habits and develop disordered thoughts around food, which may become a coping mechanism (even subconsciously) for managing the emotions they’re experiencing.
 This coping mechanism can develop into an eating disorder, which then begins to control the person suffering to a point of dangerous consequences, both emotionally and physically.
 The earlier the person receives support, the greater their chances of recovery.
 For more information on eating disorders, please see understanding eating disorders.